kovaacs/PWABuilder/apps/blog/src/posts/building-a-drawing-pwa.md

 ## The PWABuilder pwa-starter

 One of the biggest challenges when getting started building anything on the web is choosing your ΓÇ£tech stack, or what technologies you are going to use to build your app.
-In the web development world we have a wide range of choices when deciding how to build your PWA, which is great, but can also make it very hard to ensure that you are getting started with the best possible base to build off of.
+In the web development world we have a wide range of choices when deciding how to build your PWA, which is great, but can also make it very hard to ensure that you are getting started with the best possible base to build on.
 To make this choice easier, [https://pwabuilder.com](https://pwabuilder.com) gives you a starter that gives you the tech stack that the PWABuilder team recommends for building great PWAs.
 That tech stack includes the following:

 - [lit-element](https://github.com/Polymer/lit-element)<span aria-hidden="true">:</span> We chose lit-element as the web framework of choice for this starter as it meets our goals of simplicity and a great developer experience while also exceeding our goals for performance.
 The developer experience is remarkably like React but also brings all the benefits of using web components, including incredibly small bundle size and fast rendering.
 PWAs built with lit-element tend to also provide a fast, smooth experience for your users that is easy on memory usage and battery life.
 - [rollup.js](https://rollupjs.org/)<span aria-hidden="true">:</span> We chose rollup as the bundler for this starter.
 We are big fans of rollup because of their focus on making it easy to work with standard es-modules and web standards in general.
 For example, to lazy load some code with rollup you just use await import(ΓÇÿmy-moduleΓÇÖ) ,which is web standard syntax for [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports) and rollup automatically knows how to bundle this correctly!